vertexproject/synapse/docs/synapse/userguides/design_analytical_model.rst

 assessments in a concise way.
 You ability to view nodes and tags and understand their meaning should be simpler (and faster) than reading a report about why an analyst interprets X to mean Y.

-That said, a data model is still an abstraction: it trades the precision and detail of long-form reporting for the power of a consistent model and programmatic access to data and analysis.
-Within this framework, tags are the "shorthand" for your observations and annotations.
-Nuances of meaning that may be essential for proper analysis get lost if a complex observation is reduced to the tag ``foo.bar.baz``.
+That said, tags are a "shorthand" used to represent specific observations and annotations.
+The meaning of a tag such as ``cno.infra.anon.tor`` may not be readily apparent.
 There is a risk that different analysts may interpret and use the same tag in different ways.
 This risk increases as both the number of tags and the number of different analysts increases.

-Storing a tag’s definition directly within the Synapse data model on the associated ``syn:tag`` node makes Synapse "self- documenting": an analyst can view the tag’s definition at any time directly within Synapse.
+Storing a tag’s definition directly within Synapse on the associated ``syn:tag`` node makes Synapse "self-documenting": an analyst can view the tag’s definition at any time directly within Synapse.
 You do not need to refer to an external application or dictionary to look up a tag’s precise meaning and appropriate use.

-Tag Governance
+Tag Management
 --------------

 Because tags are simply nodes, any user with the appropriate permissions can create a new tag.
 This ability to create tags